statisticalbiotechnology/cb2030/qa/pca.md

 1. In the notebook the SVD is used to get eigengenes and eigenpatients, are these the principal components?
 From what I understood it seems that they explain just the variance of patients and of genes respectively, how would a PCA function choose which of these to use as principal components to explain the variance of the whole dataset?
   > They PCs are telling you what linear combinations of variables that will explain the most of the variation of the variables.

+1. Could you please explain the last part of the stackexchange answer, from the point that it starts talking about matrices.
+I don't understand what are the eigenvectors and eigenvalues.
+  > That part of the answer is not essential for the understanding of PCA, however: A [covariance matrix](https://datascienceplus.com/understanding-the-covariance-matrix/) is a description of how much variation you have in the data in each dimension(in the diagonal) as well as how much the datapoints dimensions are covarying with (non-diagonal elements).
+The answer makes the point that PCA is a projection from input space to a co-ordinate system where there is no covariation in the data, i.e. the covariation matrix is diagonal.

 ## Relation to other techniques